 After selecting the items, I had to start packing.
 I folded and rolled everything the same way as I did in packing organizers, to make the test better-comparable.
 I folded the pants, shorts, hoodies, shirts and rolled the underwear and t-shirts.
 Also, I packed the shoes in a regular tote bag.

 Basically, I didn’t follow a pattern or anything.
-I tried to pack a way that a regular, unexperienced traveller would.
+I tried to pack in a way that a regular, unexperienced traveler would.

 For this test, I bought the FORFINA set of 6 packing cubes from IKEA, as I had heard many good things about them.
 They cost just 9,99$.
 By the way, most packing cube sets from Amazon cost starting at 20$, so the ones from IKEA come cheap.

 When packing the carry-on I used only four cubes, but I could have squeezed in five if I really wanted.
 I used one large packing cube (13.4 x 10 x 3.5 inches), two medium packing cubes (10 x 6 x 3.5 inches) and one small packing cube (10 x 3 x 3.5 inches).
 The size of the carry-on that I packed was 21 x 14 x 9 inches, which is common for international flights.

 Here’s how I packed everything in the cubes:

 - Large packing cube: two pairs of jeans, two pairs of shorts, a shirt, and a hoodie;